top of page

 Terms and Conditions in regards to mobility, luggage, cancellation etc.

 Day 3 - April 6th - This morning we make our way to Blair Atholl to visit Blair Castle, ancestral home of the Dukes of Atholl.
 Blair Castle is set in extensive parklands, including the recently restored Hercules Garden and Diana's Grove, and with 725 years of history and over 30 rooms open to the public, an absolute delight to explore!
-We will have a guided tour of the castle and then you will have some time on your own in the castle and on the grounds.
-Just a few minutes away from the castle we find the House of Bruar, the home of Scottish Country Clothing.
-We will have lunch here before taking in the Traditional Heritage Tweeds and Fine Cashmere coats stand alongside the latest cutting-edge offerings from Barbour, Musto and Aigle in the clothing halls and their Knitwear Hall, which is home to the widest selection of pure cashmere in the UK.
+You will have an introduction to the castle and then you will have plenty of time on your own in the castle and on the grounds.
+Just a few minutes away from the castle we find the Manse of Blair where we will stop ofr afternoon tea.
+We then visit the House of Bruar, the home of Scottish Country Clothing.
+This is the home of Traditional Heritage Tweeds, Fine Cashmere coats and the latest cutting-edge offerings from Barbour, Musto and Aigle in the clothing halls and their Knitwear Hall, which is home to the widest selection of pure cashmere in the UK.
 Nowhere else will you find such a rich selection of premium materials in both traditional Scottish and excitingly contemporary styles.
 You can also find the Finest Country Fayre of Traditional Scottish Food and Drink in the Food Halls and Delicatessen.
+Mario and I will collect things from here to take back for our dinner tonight.
 Then back home for dinner followed by a Musical Evening.
 Dinner and Overnight Loch Tay.
 (B,L,D)

 Day 8 - 13 - April 11th - 17th - This morning we leave Loch Tay behind and make our way north to Inverness where we will meet up with our Majestic Line Boats for our trip through the Caledonian Canal.
 We will make a few stop along the way including Fort William and Fort Augustus.
 These are both stops on the Caledonian Canal System and it will be nice to see them landside before we experience them waterside.
 Our first stop is Fort William renowned for its breathtaking landscapes that showcase the beauty of the Scottish Highlands.
 With Ben Nevis towering over the town, Glen Nevis offering lush green valleys and towering mountains, and Loch Linnhe providing stunning vistas of the surrounding hills and forests.
 We then make our way to Fort Augustus situated on the most southern tip of Loch Ness on the Great Glen Way.
 You can find some lunch here before we do some exploring.
 Lying on the impressive 60 mile long Caledonian Canal, halfway between Inverness and Fort William, Fort Augustus offers spectacular views down Loch Ness.
 To the north the canal enters Loch Ness, and within the village itself is a flight of locks that provide a fascinating place to watch the world go by.
 After thoroughly exploring Fort Augustus.
 We make our way further north to Inverness to get ready for our 6 Night Cruise.
 Overnight Onboard.